mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

     <img src="images/build3.png">

-    The build will generate and push the image to Azure Container Registry.
+    Build will generate and push the image to Azure Container Registry.
 After build completes, you will see the build summary.

     <img src="images/build4.png">